cmgoffena13/etl-watcher/docs/_build/html/_sources/api/models.rst.txt

 All models inherit from ``ValidatorModel`` which provides:

 - **Pydantic validation** Automatic data validation and type checking
-- **String coercion** Automatic conversion of various types to strings for database storage
+- **String coercion** Automatic conversion of various types for watermarks to strings for database storage
 - **Case normalization** Automatic lowercase conversion for string fields
 - **Field validation** Built-in validation for field constraints (length, ranges, etc.)